Add as a Google preferred source

 Creating linkable content assets

-- Clear definitions
+• Clear definitions

-- Visual diagrams
+• Visual diagrams

-- Real-world examples
+• Real-world examples

-- Actionable best practices
+• Actionable best practices

 Using broken link-building to your advantage

-Broken link building involves finding dead outbound links on relevant sites and offering your content as a replacement that covers the same topic.
 Since you are helping the site owner fix a problem, they are more likely to consider your suggestion.

 That said, try to send a personalized message to the site owner.
 Do not use generic email templates as they won’t help you get noticed.

-Invest in ethical outreach
+Investing in ethical outreach

 Ethical outreach is about bringing your linkable assets to the right people without sliding into spam.

-The mindset should be relationship first.
+The mindset should be relationship-first.
 Editors and creators hear from many people who only want a backlink.
 Stand out by caring about their work.

-In each email, mention a specific article you liked and why your resource fits their audience.
 Explain clearly how linking to your page would help their readers understand a topic better.
 Keep the note short and respectful of their time.

-Timing matters too.
-Reach out soon after you publish a significant asset, while your own energy and focus are high.
 If your content ties into a fresh trend or news story, mention that link.
 Editors often look for timely resources to share to give their platforms a healthy boost in organic traffic.

 A few simple habits keep outreach effective:

-- Make the link easy to add by suggesting natural anchor text and where it could fit in their article.
+• Make the link easy to add by suggesting natural anchor text and where it could fit in their article.

-- Track your outreach in a simple sheet or CRM.
+• Track your outreach in a simple sheet or CRM.
 Note who you contacted, when, and how they responded.
 This helps you avoid sending repeat messages and lets you see which approaches work best.

-When done well, outreach turns strangers into partners and external links into the natural next step of a real connection.
+When done well, healthy outreach turns strangers into partners and external links into the natural next step of a real connection.

 Outbound linking best practices for SEO

-When people hear “external links and SEO,” they often think only about getting backlinks.
 Outbound links matter as well.
 How you link from your content to other sites affects user trust, search engine signals, and even how other publishers see your brand.

 The starting point is simple.
 Every external link on your website should help the reader clearly.
 It might:

-- Back up a claim
+• Back up a claim

-- Show comprehensive research behind a short quote
+• Show comprehensive research behind a short quote

-- Provide a useful calculator or tool
+• Provide a useful calculator or tool

-- Share an official source or policy
+• Share an official source or policy

 Anchor text placement matters too.
 Links that appear inside the main body of your content usually carry more weight than a long list of references at the bottom.
 They are easier for readers to notice and feel more natural.